-The finest rose geranium essence comes from Reunion (formerly ‘Bourbon’) Island, a tiny French overseas territory about five hundred miles east of Madagascar in the southwestern Indian Ocean.
-Perfectly suited to the tropical climate and rich volcanic soil, plantations for rose geraniums were first established there in 1880.
-It is this climate, as well as the island’s isolation, that also enabled evolution of the resident dodo, which thrived until Portugese settlement in the early sixteenth century.
-Members of the species — essentially a swan-sized, waddling, flightless pigeon – were entirely confined to Reunion and the neighboring islands of Mauritius and Rodriguez.
-With no predators on the island, dodos had not learned to fear man or his newly introduced companion animals.
-As one sailor of the times wrote about the birds, “They displayed themselves to us with a stiff and stern face and wide open mouth…very jaunty and audacious of gait, and would scarcely move a foot before us.” … And the rest is history.
+With its tropical climate and rich volcanic soil, Reunion is perfectly suited for cultivating rose geranium.
+Plantations for this purpose were first established in 1880.
+The climate, coupled with the island’s isolation, also enabled evolution of the resident dodo.
+Members of the species (essentially a swan-sized, waddling, flightless pigeon) were entirely confined to Reunion and the neighboring islands of Mauritius and Rodriguez.
+The dodo thrived until Portuguese settlement in the early 16th century.
+With no predators, dodos had not learned to fear man or his newly introduced companion animals.
+As one sailor of the times wrote about the birds, “They displayed themselves to us with a stiff and stern face and wide open mouth . . . very jaunty and audacious of gait, and would scarcely move a foot before us.”
+The rest is history.